-This general purpose financial report has been prepared in accordance with Australian Charities and Not-for-profits Commission Act 2012, Australian Accounting Standards and Interpretations and other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.
+These general purpose financial statements have been prepared in accordance with Australian Accounting and the Australian Charities and Not-for-profits Commission Act 2012, as appropriate for not-for-profit oriented entities.

-The financial statements have been prepared under the historical cost convention, as modified by the revaluation of certain financial assets held at fair value with changes in fair value recognised through the Statement of Profit or Loss and Other Comprehensive Income.
+The financial statements have been prepared under the historical cost convention, except for, where applicable, the revaluation of financial assets and liabilities held at fair value recognised through the Statement of Profit or Loss and Other Comprehensive Income.